 In this paper, both of these problems are tackled in a unified manner by employing hierarchical Bayesian panel vector autoregressions.
 The proposed model setup allows for modelling a set of economies jointly, while capturing both local and global economic conditions adequately.
-The proposed model extends the one introduced by Jarociński (2010), allowing for (1) an efficient modeling of dynamic responses to an exogenous MPP shock and (2) identification of country heterogeneities in these responses.
-It has the advantage of acknowledging heterogeneities between countries within a given panel explicitly, making comparisons across panels in which countries share certain characteristics more meaningful.
+It extends the model introduced by Jarociński (2010), allowing for (1) an efficient modeling of dynamic responses to an exogenous MPP shock and (2) identification of country heterogeneities in these responses.
+It has the advantage of acknowledging and endogenously modelling heterogeneities between countries within a given panel explicitly, making comparisons across panels in which countries share certain characteristics more meaningful.

-Specifically, we assume for each country i = 1, ..., N in a given panel that the M-dimensional vector of endogenous variables specific to country i, $\mathbf{y}{i,t}$ $(t = 1, ..., T_i)$, follows a VAR(p) process:
+Specifically, we assume for each country i (i = 1, ..., N) in a given panel, that the M-dimensional vector of endogenous variables, $\boldsymbol{y}{i,t}$ $(t = 1, ..., T_i)$, follows a VAR(p) process: